 If you are growing these recommendations, we’d love to hear how you get on.
 Leave a comment on our Facebook page.

 Five of our Blight Resistant Seed Potatoes

 How to avoid blight?
 By growing Early Potatoes!

 Blight generally occurs later in the summer and another way to avoid this is to grow “early” potatoes.
 The term “early” refers to the length of time for the crop to mature.
 If you plant some earlies in March or April then they will be ready to harvest in around 10-12 weeks and hopefully before the blight arrives.

 Don't be put off!

 The main thing to note is that if you like a variety with low blight resistance, go for it!
 Experimentation is what growing your own vegetables is all about.
 Blight usually travels from the leaves to the tubers and so if spotted early enough, you can still harvest your potatoes by removing the leaves as soon as you see any signs of blight.
 Depending on when they were planted there should be something there.
-The yield and the individual tubers smaller but still delicious!
-A great example of a variety with low blight resistance is Lumpers which is infamously connected to blight and crop failures on a large scale in Ireland however on the plus side it is a great potato for poor soil and tastes wonderful.
+The yield and the individual tubers will be smaller but still delicious!

 This list is just some suggestions for you.
 However, you can browse all the earlies and our entire blight resistant varieties.
 We have lots of information to help you chose which potato to grow, as well as a great FAQ on how to grow potatoes.
 We are here to help at any time with your potato questions.